lukepadiachy/scalar-with-dotnet/README.md

 - **Practical Examples**: Working endpoints with documentation integration
 - **Resource Collection**: Curated list of official documentation, tutorials, and community resources

-This repository provides practical examples and detailed guidance for creating beautiful, interactive API documentation with Scalar in .NET 9.

 ## Understanding API Documentation

 When building APIs (Application Programming Interfaces), it's good to provide clear documentation that explains how to use them.